Nules84/CI_PP2_ArtiQuiz/README.md

     answer a question in time, points will be deducted and the next question will be populated.

     3. Score Tally.
 Users will be awarded ten points (10) for each correct answer but three points (3) shall be deducted for any incorrect answer.
 This will be automatically updated with JavaScript code as the game is played.
-The point system is a key feature of the Quizzical website.
+The point system is a key feature of the Archiquiz website.
 It enables key replay value and competitiveness.

 * When a question is answered, the button clicked will briefly change colour to either green or red, depending on whether the question was answered correctly or incorrectly.
 The text also changes to white momentarily.